sasha11111112020292/learnFrench/README.md

         // ============================================
         // DATA MANAGEMENT
         // ============================================
-        // Initialize empty - will load from Firebase when user logs in let vocabulary = [];
+        // Initialize empty - will load from localStorage first, then Firebase when user logs in let vocabulary = [];
         let writings = [];
         let readingList = [];